aidar-khabibullin/aidar-khabibullin/README.md

 Over 5 years at ShelterZoom - an enterprise cybersecurity SaaS with real-time collaboration, document workflows, and e-signatures - I grew from Senior into the Frontend Tech Lead role, leading a 5-engineer team for the last 3.
 I drove the full migration from a monolithic frontend to a Turborepo monorepo, set the engineering standards, moved us to weekly releases, and cut page load times by 35%.

 What I'm good at is owning frontend architecture end-to-end, growing engineering teams and raising their bar, and turning a vague product brief into something scalable and performant.

+Open to remote Frontend Tech Lead, Senior Frontend Engineer, Staff / Principal Frontend Engineer, and Frontend Architect roles.
+If you're building something where frontend architecture is a product lever and not just a styling layer, let's talk.

 ---